Master of Science in Computer Science

 About

-The Master of Science in Computer Science program at Fort Hays State University offers an in-depth exploration of the field.
-Delivered in a flexible online format, it enables students to complete coursework at their own pace from any location worldwide.
-Building on the foundational knowledge gained during undergraduate studies, the program provides advanced expertise in computer science and related areas, including software engineering, through comprehensive coursework and practical opportunities.
+The Master of Science in Computer Science at Fort Hays State University offers a comprehensive and in-depth study of the field.
+Offered entirely online, the program allows students to complete coursework at their own pace from anywhere in the world.
+Building on the foundational knowledge gained during undergraduate studies, it delivers advanced expertise in computer science and related areas, such as software engineering, through a combination of rigorous coursework and practical, hands-on experiences.

 Why pursue a Master of Science in Computer Science at Fort Hays State University?